MD2Korg/CerebralCortex-Vagrant/README.md

   Please consult [Vagrant Documentation](https://www.vagrantup.com/docs/)  if you face any installation errors for step 1 and 2.

-5. **NOTE: For Windows installations, replace `vagrant_ssh` with double clicking on `cerebralcortex_console` in all remaining steps or running the subsequent commands in the command window.**
+5. **NOTE: For Windows installations, replace `vagrant_ssh` with double clicking on `cerebralcortex_console` in all remaining steps and running the subsequent commands in the command window.**

 ## Launch Cerebral Cortex
 Open the following link to start utilizing Cerebral Cortex http://localhost:8080/